iAmWayward/Neoquotes/README.md

 # NeoQuotes
-Neoquotes is a simple plugin for the [Neovim](https://github.com/neovim/neovim) text editor.
-It can be used to give a "Quote of the Day" based on the current date, and/or return a random quote from a given set of quotes.
+Neoquotes is an over-engineered quote plugin for the [Neovim](https://github.com/neovim/neovim) text editor.
+It can be used to give a "Quote of the Day" based on the current date, and/or return a random quote from a set of quotes.
+There are default categories of quotes, extra sets that can be enabled, and simple extensibility/formatting options to add your own quotes and styling.

-Quotes are defined in lua tables.
-Neoquotes comes with a few of its default quote collections enabled.
-A wider set of more niche quotes is also available, but these quotes must be enabled in the config.

 ## Minimal config
 ```lua